zezutom/JEE-Series/GuessNumberJSF/README.md

 Highlights:
 * JSF 2.2 + Glassfish 4.1
 * AJAX, all happens on the same page
+* a virtual player to demo a binary search algorithm
 * various difficulty levels and fun to play with